 - 4+ years of human relations experience in a tech, or high-growth company.
 Ideally 2-3 years of HR Business Partner experience

 Here’s how to apply:

 If you’re interested in helping us shape the future of commerce, click the “Apply now” button to submit your application.
 If you really want to stand out, sign up for a free trial of Shopify and build a store.
 Share the link with us so we can take a look!

 Experience comes in many forms, many skills are transferable, and passion goes a long way.
-If your background is thisclose to what we’re looking for, please consider applying, even if you aren’t able to check every box above.
-We are dedicated to diversity and providing an inclusive workplace for all and especially encourage members of underrepresented groups to apply.
+If your experience is this close to what we’re looking for, consider applying.
+We know that diversity of thought makes for the best problem-solving and creative thinking, which is why we're dedicated to adding new perspectives to the team and encourage everyone to apply.